dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/source-doc/Introduction-to-dhis2_V1.md

 Select the "**submit**" button to submit your answers.

-##### Question 1

-What is the term used that describes the type of data that classifies and organizes other data?
+**1. What is the term used that describes the type of data that classifies and organizes other data?**

-1. Alter-Data
+    A. Alter-Data

-2. Metadata
+    B. Metadata

-3. Customized data
+    C. Customized data

-4. Categories
+    D. Categories

-Feedback: Metadata is the correct answer.
+**Feedback**: Metadata is the correct answer.
 We refer to metadata as any information that is describing your data.

-##### Question 2

-To visualize any data in DHIS2 we need at least these three dimensions:
+**2. To visualize any data in DHIS2 we need at least these three dimensions:**

-(Select 3 options)
+*(Select 3 options)*

-1. The data element
+    A. The data element

-2. The period
+    B. The period

-3. The organisation unit
+    C. The organisation unit

-4. The people
+    D. The people

-5. The data form
+    E. The data form

-Feedback: For creating any visualization in DHIS2 you need to add three dimensions: the Data Element or the “what”, the Period or the “when“ and the Organisation Unit or the “where”.
+**Feedback**: For creating any visualization in DHIS2 you need to add three dimensions: the Data Element or the “what”, the Period or the “when“ and the Organisation Unit or the “where”.
 The people and data form are not dimensions for creating data visualizations in DHIS2.

-##### Question 3

-Which of the following are the core dimensions of data values in DHIS2?
+**3. Which of the following are the core dimensions of data values in DHIS2?**

-(Select 3 options)
+*(Select 3 options)*

-1. Organisation Unit (the “Where”)
+    A. Organisation Unit (the “Where”)

-2. Data Set (the “What”)
+    B. Data Set (the “What”)

-3. Data Element (the “What”)
+    C. Data Element (the “What”)

-4. Period (the “When”)
+    D. Period (the “When”)

-5. Patients and clients (the “Who”)
+    E. Patients and clients (the “Who”)

-Feedback: As highlighted in the building blocks presentation, there are 3 core dimensions in DHIS2.
+**Feedback**: As highlighted in the building blocks presentation, there are 3 core dimensions in DHIS2.
 The Organisation Unit refers to the geographical location or “where” aspect, Data Element refers to “what” we are collecting, and Period refers to “when” we are collecting that information.

-##### Question 4

-Which of the following options could be an Organisation Unit in DHIS2?
+**4. Which of the following options could be an Organisation Unit in DHIS2?**

-(Select 3 options)
+*(Select 3 options)*

-1. Country
+    A. Country

-2. Immunization Program
+    B. Immunization Program

-3. Health Clinic
+    C. Health Clinic

-4. District
+    D. District

-5. Hospitalizations and discharges data entry form
+    E. Hospitalizations and discharges data entry form

-Feedback: Countries generally represent a level in the organisation unit hierarchy.
+**Feedback**: Countries generally represent a level in the organisation unit hierarchy.
 The country is usually subdivided into smaller administrative units, such as districts or regions.
 Commonly, the lowest level in the organisation unit hierarchy is the level of data collection where services are provided, such as health clinics.

-##### Question 5

-Organisation Units represent:

-(Select 1 option)

-1. The geographical dimension of the data

-2. Calculated data values

-3. Health program projects

-4. The type of health facilities

-Feedback: Organisation Units are referred to as the geographical dimension of the data.

-##### Question 6

-How many levels does an organisation unit hierarchy have?

-1. 4 levels (country, province, district, facility)

-2. Maximum of 5 levels

-3. Maximum of 10 levels

-4. Dependent on each country´s context or project analytical requirements

-Feedback: The structure of each organisation unit hierarchy, including the number of levels, is fully customizable in DHIS2 to adapt to each country's context or analytics requirements of the program being supported.

-##### Question 7

-Organisation Units determine where data can be captured

-1. True

-2. False

-Feedback: Organisation Units determine where data are captured.

-##### Question 8

-Organisation Units determine how the data can be aggregated and disaggregated along the geographical dimension.

-1. True

-2. False

-Feedback: Organisation Units are one of the keystones of the DHIS2 system and as such are vital for many of its functions, such as data capture, data aggregation and disaggregation along the geographical dimensions.

-##### Question 9

-What is the main use of organisation units groups and group sets?

-(Select 2 options)

-1. They help to disaggregate data by gender and age

-2. They allow for organisation units to be classified by other criteria, such as facility type or type of ownership

-3. They allow for disaggregating data in our analysis to reveal any variations between defined organization unit groups (such as private vs public facilities)

-4. They help to create the organisational structure or hierarchy

-5. They allow for selecting a specific group or health facilities based on the data collected on them

-Feedback: Organisation unit groups and organisation unit group sets allow for classifying organisation units by criteria other than the main administrative hierarchy, such as type of ownership, type of facility etc. In analytics, they are useful for viewing data by groups to see if trends differ (for example, private vs public health facilities).

-##### Question 10

-Which of the following statements about Indicators are true:

-(Select 2 options)

-1. They are raw data values

-2. They are collected

-3. They are calculated values

-4. They are often useful for comparison of health performance across geographical areas with very disparate target population sizes

-Feedback: Indicators refer to values that are not entered directly, but instead are calculated using one or more data elements.
+**5. Organisation Units represent:**
+*(Select 1 option)*

+    A. The geographical dimension of the data
+    B. Calculated data values
+    C. Health program projects
+    D. The type of health facilities

+**Feedback**: Organisation Units are referred to as the geographical dimension of the data.

+**6. How many levels does an organisation unit hierarchy have?**

+    A. 4 levels (country, province, district, facility)
+    B. Maximum of 5 levels
+    C. Maximum of 10 levels
+    D. Dependent on each country´s context or project analytical requirements

+**Feedback**: The structure of each organisation unit hierarchy, including the number of levels, is fully customizable in DHIS2 to adapt to each country's context or analytics requirements of the program being supported.

+**7. Organisation Units determine where data can be captured**

+    A. True
+    B. False

+**Feedback**: Organisation Units determine where data are captured.

+**8. Organisation Units determine how the data can be aggregated and disaggregated along the geographical dimension.**

+    A. True
+    B. False

+**Feedback**: Organisation Units are one of the keystones of the DHIS2 system and as such are vital for many of its functions, such as data capture, data aggregation and disaggregation along the geographical dimensions.

+**9. What is the main use of organisation units groups and group sets?**
+*(Select 2 options)*

+    A. They help to disaggregate data by gender and age
+    B. They allow for organisation units to be classified by other criteria, such as facility type or type of ownership
+    C. They allow for disaggregating data in our analysis to reveal any variations between defined organization unit groups (such as private vs public facilities)
+    D. They help to create the organisational structure or hierarchy
+    E. They allow for selecting a specific group or health facilities based on the data collected on them

+**Feedback**: Organisation unit groups and organisation unit group sets allow for classifying organisation units by criteria other than the main administrative hierarchy, such as type of ownership, type of facility etc. In analytics, they are useful for viewing data by groups to see if trends differ (for example, private vs public health facilities).

+**10. Which of the following statements about Indicators are true:**
+*(Select 2 options)*

+    A. They are raw data values
+    B. They are collected
+    C. They are calculated values
+    D. They are often useful for comparison of health performance across geographical areas with very disparate target population sizes

+**Feedback**: Indicators refer to values that are not entered directly, but instead are calculated using one or more data elements.
 They are useful to compare areas of different population sizes.

-##### Question 11

-Indicators are calculated using a formula that contains a numerator and denominator.
+**11. Indicators are calculated using a formula that contains a numerator and denominator.**

-1. True
+    A. True

-2. False
+    B. False

-Feedback: In DHIS2, all indicators must have a numerator, denominator, and a multiplying factor.
+**Feedback**: In DHIS2, all indicators must have a numerator, denominator, and a multiplying factor.
 However, if the calculator is a total number, for example, “Total ANC visits” (ANC1 + ANC2 + ANC3 + ANC4), then the denominator and the multiplying factor would both be 1.

-##### Question 12

-In DHIS2, Data Elements and Indicators represent the same concept.
+**12. In DHIS2, Data Elements and Indicators represent the same concept.**

-1. True
+    A. True

-2. False
+    B. False

-Feedback: Data Elements and Indicators represent different concepts.
+**Feedback**: Data Elements and Indicators represent different concepts.
 Data Elements are the raw data, while Indicators are calculated values.

-##### Question 13

-Which of the following would be best classified as Data Elements in DHIS2?
+**13. Which of the following would be best classified as Data Elements in DHIS2?**

-(Select 2 options)
+*(Select 2 options)*

-1. Number of available hospital beds
+    A. Number of available hospital beds

-2. Maternal mortality ratio (per 100,000)
+    B. Maternal mortality ratio (per 100,000)

-3. Number of positive malaria cases
+    C. Number of positive malaria cases

-4. Oral polio vaccine coverage
+    D. Oral polio vaccine coverage

-Feedback: “Number of available hospital beds” and “Number of positive malaria cases” are considered data elements as they represent a simple count and can be collected directly.
+**Feedback**: “Number of available hospital beds” and “Number of positive malaria cases” are considered data elements as they represent a simple count and can be collected directly.
 On the other hand, indicator values are not collected like the data element values, but are calculated based on defined formulas.

-##### Question 14

-Which of the following are examples of relative periods?
+**14. Which of the following are examples of relative periods?**

-(Select all that apply)
+*(Select all that apply)*

-1. 2018
+    A. 2018

-2. Last month
+    B. Last month

-3. October 2020
+    C. October 2020

-4. Last year
+    D. Last year

-5. Last 6 months
+    E. Last 6 months

-Feedback: Relative periods such as “last year”, “last month”, and “last 6 months”, are not defined in an absolute sense but rather in relation to the current date.
+**Feedback**: Relative periods such as “last year”, “last month”, and “last 6 months”, are not defined in an absolute sense but rather in relation to the current date.
 The key difference between fixed and relative periods is that a fixed period does not update automatically over time for an analytic object; whereas a relative period will show new data as we move ahead with time.

-##### Question 15

-This chart was generated in March 2021.
-The chart uses what period type?
+**15. This chart was generated in March 2021.
+The chart uses what period type?**

 ![MOD2_QUIZ_Q15_IM11](static/media/image11.png)

-1. **A fixed period in which all months in 2020 were selected**
+    A. A fixed period in which all months in 2020 were selected

-2. A relative period in which the last 12 months was selected
+    B. A relative period in which the last 12 months was selected

-3. A fixed period in which the year 2020 was selected
+    C. A fixed period in which the year 2020 was selected

-4. A relative period in which the last year was selected
+    D. A relative period in which the last year was selected

-Feedback: The period used in the graph is monthly 2020.
+**Feedback**: The period used in the graph is monthly 2020.

 #### Check your score